 Declaration of Emergency

-The declaration will be made by the Commissioner, based upon one of the following criteria.
+The declaration will be made by the Commissioner pursuant to M.G.L. c.
+7C § 53.
+In the event the Commissioner makes a declaration, neither the DSB Chair nor Vice Chair shall make a separate declaration.

-Danger to health or safety of any persons because of the time required for selection of a designer by the regular statutory process.

-Deadline for action on a project set by a court or federal agency which cannot be met if the regular statutory process is followed.

-The Commissioner will file a memorandum with the Board, stating the reasons for the emergency declaration, listing proposed scope of work, estimated cost of construction, the established lump sum fee for designers' services, and any other relevant information.
+The Commissioner will file a memorandum with the Board, stating the reasons for the emergency declaration and the date by which selection of a designer is requested, listing proposed scope of work, estimated cost of construction, the established lump sum fee for designers' services, and any other relevant information.

 Upon receipt of the memorandum from the Commissioner, the Board may elect to follow the expedited procedures set forth in 811 CMR 3.04 and 3.05.